Skip to main content

 note

-Using visibility: hidden ensures that the element is still part of the document flow but not visible to the user.
+Using visibility: hidden ensures that the element is still part of the document flow, but it is not visible to the user.
 This prevents layout shifts when the element is styled.